Literacy with Laura Leigh

 Printable Alphabet Flashcards

-You can also use this deck of letter cards containing all the letters of the alphabet.
-Flip through them quickly, having students call out the letter name.
-Students can complete this letter recognition activity in 60 seconds or less.
-See how fast they can complete the task.
-Your students will love trying to beat their latest time!
 Short on time and need to squeeze more activities into your day?
-Then show a letter card to each student before lining up.
-The student must say the letter name.
-If you’d like to differentiate this letter recognition activity based on students’ needs, have some students give letter names, others the sound, and the most advanced can provide the word beginning with that sound.
-Check out 7 Simple + Fun Activities that Improve Letter Recognition in 5 minutes for more ideas. back-to-school-reading-letter-recognition-cards
+Then show a letter card to each student before breakfast.
+They must say the letter name.
+If you’d like to differentiate this letter recognition activity based on your children’s ages, have some give letter names, others the sound, and more advanced kids can provide the word beginning with that sound.
+Check out 7 Simple + Fun Activities that Improve Letter Recognition in 5 minutes for more ideas.

 Missing Letter Deck Cards